 USB-C to Lightning Cables

 Newer iPhones and iPad Pros support USB Power Delivery.
 But most of those models use a Lightning port, not USB-C. So Apple made a USB-C to Lightning cable.
 This allows certain models to connect to a USB-C PD charger and fast charge.

 - iPhone 8 Plus

 - iPhone XR

 Older iPhones can use the cable.
 But they don’t gain a faster charge from it.
 The latest iPad Pro (3rd Gen, 2018) has a USB-C port and can use USB-C to USB-C cables.

 USB-C is an open standard, but Lightning is owned and controlled by Apple.
-Apple uses their MFi certification program to verify certain Lightning products work.
+Apple uses its MFi certification program to verify certain Lightning products work.
 Newer versions of iOS may warn or even refuse to work with a non-certified product.
 Until 2019 only Apple made MFi certified USB-C to Lightning cables.
-Today third party cables can be MFi certified.
-They work as well as Apple’s cable, and often cost less.
+Today third-party cables can be MFi certified.
+They work as well as Apple’s cable and often cost less.

 A single USB-C port can handle several connections.
 As such USB-C hubs and docks are also available.
 These allow several older connections to go through a single Type-C port.